 The World Energy Outlook makes use of a scenario approach to examine future energy trends relying on the WEM.
-For the World Energy Outlook 2019 (WEO-2019), detailed projections for three scenarios were modelled and presented: the Stated Policies Scenario, the Current Policies Scenario and the Sustainable Development Scenario.
-The scenarios differ with respect to what is assumed about future government policies related to the energy sector.
+For the World Energy Outlook 2020 (WEO-2020), detailed projections for three scenarios were modelled and presented: the Stated Policies Scenario, the Delayed Recovery Scenario and the Sustainable Development Scenario.
+The scenarios differ with respect to what will be the impact of Covid-19 on the global economy and what is assumed about future government policies related to the energy sector.
 There is much uncertainty about what governments will actually do over the coming decades, but it is highly likely that they will continue to intervene in energy markets.
 Indeed, many countries have announced formal objectives; but it is very hard to predict with any degree of certainty what policies and measures will actually be introduced or how successful they will be.
 The commitments and targets will undoubtedly change in the course of the years to come.

-The Stated Policies Scenario - our central scenario which formerly carried the name 'New Policies Scenario' - takes into account the policies and implementing measures affecting energy markets that had been adopted as of mid-2019, together with relevant policy proposals, even though specific measures needed to put them into effect have yet to be fully developed (Table 1).
+The Stated Policies Scenario (STEPS) - our central scenario - takes into account the policies and implementing measures affecting energy markets that had been adopted as of mid-2020, together with relevant policy proposals, even though specific measures needed to put them into effect have yet to be fully developed (Table 1).
 The Stated Policies Scenario assumes only cautious implementation of current commitments and plans.
 This is done in view of the many institutional, political and economic obstacles which exist, as well as, in some cases, a lack of detail in announced intentions and about how they will be implemented.
 For example, the GHG- and energy-related components of the Nationally Determined Contributions (NDCs) pledged under the Paris Agreement are incorporated.
-Where the energy policy landscape has continued to evolve since the NDCs were announced the NPS has been updated, becoming more ambitious in terms of GHG emissions reductions in some countries and less ambitious in others.
+Where the energy policy landscape has continued to evolve since the NDCs were announced the STEPS has been updated, becoming more ambitious in terms of GHG emissions reductions in some countries and less ambitious in others.
 But we take a generally cautious view in the Stated Policies Scenario of the extent and timing of which policy proposals will be implemented.